Tesla Model X SUV - Engines, drive & performance

 Tesla Model X electric motor

 Although the initial rush of acceleration is quite an experience, it isn’t quite so dazzling once you’ve reached cruising speed.
-In the Standard Range model, overtaking ability on the motorway doesn’t feel massively better than that of a powerful diesel.
+At normal speeds, the car’s overtaking ability on the motorway doesn’t feel massively better than that of a powerful diesel or petrol car.
 The surge from 40-70mph, though – a speed range that covers overtaking slow traffic on single-carriageway roads, for example – is really very impressive.